RBMK: Reactor vessel, moderator and shielding

-The top of the reactor is covered by the upper biological shield (UBS), also called "Schema E", or, after the explosion (of Chernobyl Reactor 4), Elena.
-The UBS is a cylindrical disc of 3m x 17m in size and 2000 tons in weight.
+The top of the reactor is covered by the upper biological shield (UBS), also called "Schema E", or, after the explosion of Chernobyl Reactor 4, Elena.
+The UBS is a cylindrical disc of 3 m × 17 m in size and 2000 tons in weight.
 It is penetrated by standpipes for fuel and control channel assemblies.
-The top and bottom are covered with 4cm thick steel plates, welded to be helium-tight, and additionally joined by structural supports.
+The top and bottom are covered with 4 cm thick steel plates, welded to be helium-tight, and additionally joined by structural supports.
 The space between the plates and pipes is filled with serpentinite, a rock containing significant amounts of bound water.
 The serpentinite provides the radiation shielding of the biological shield and was applied as a special concrete mixture.
 The disk is supported on 16 rollers, located on the upper side of the reinforced cylindrical water tank.
 The structure of the UBS supports the fuel and control channels, the floor above the reactor in the central hall, and the steam-water pipes.

-Below the bottom of the reactor core there is the lower biological shield (LBS), similar to the UBS, but only 2m x 14.5m in size.
+Below the bottom of the reactor core there is the lower biological shield (LBS), similar to the UBS, but only 2 m × 14.5 m in size.
 It is penetrated by the tubes for the lower ends of the pressure channels and carries the weight of the graphite stack and the coolant inlet piping.
 A steel structure, two heavy plates intersecting in right angle under the center of the LBS and welded to the LBS, supports the LBS and transfers the mechanical load to the building.

 Above the UBS, there is a space with upper channel piping and instrumentation and control (I&C) or control and monitoring cabling.
 Above that is Assembly 11, made up of the upper shield cover or channel covers.
 Their top surfaces form part of the floor of the reactor hall and serve as part of the biological shield and for thermal insulation of the reactor space.
 They consist of serpentinite concrete blocks that cover individual removable steel-graphite plugs, located over the tops of the channels, forming what resembles a circle with a grid pattern.
 The floor above the reactor is thus known by RBMK plant workers as pyatachok, referring to the five-kopeck coin.
 There is one cover (lid/block) per plug, and one plug per channel.